 - ¼ teaspoon garlic powder

 - 2 tablespoons olive oil

 - 4 flour tortillas (about 7 to 8 inches in diameter)

-- Remove spinach from pan and squeeze through a sieve to get all that excess moisture out so you don't make your quesadillas soggy.
+- Remove spinach from the pan and squeeze through a fine mesh strainer to get all that excess moisture out so you don't make your quesadillas soggy.
 Note: You're not actually pushing the spinach through the strainer, you're just using to squeeze some of that extra moisture out.
 Alternatively, you can place the spinach in a clean tea towel and squeeze the moisture out.

 - Chop the spinach.